Materials-Consortia/OPTIMADE/optimade.rst

   - **Query**: MUST be a queryable property with support for all mandatory filter features.
   - Composed by the proportions of elements in the structure as a list of floating point numbers.
   - The sum of the numbers MUST be 1.0 (within floating point accuracy)
+  - MUST be correlated with the list property `elements`_.

 - **Examples**: